yogdaan/git-from-scratch/README.md

 So, here I am, figuring out how git may work.
 It is just a trial where I will try to figure out how `git` `may` work.
-Since I am not interested in reading the original mirror of @git so I though of challenging myself a bit.
+Since I am not interested in reading the original mirror of @git so I thought of challenging myself a bit.

 ## Vision
 `A git that everyone can understand`.
-It will have the necessary documentation about the hypothesis proposed for the project
+It will have the necessary documentation about the hypothesis proposed for the project.
 Since It is just a timepass project, therefore I will be using it to `Version Control` a simple file that contains data as
 ```